ritaaktay/advent-of-code-2022/day-15/solution.md

 Are under consideration is between 0 < x < 4000000 and 0 < y < 4000000 coordinates.

 There will be only one slot in this entire range that can have a beacon.
 This means, If I go row by row and apply the previous calculation, the stage where the scanning ranges are concatenated will have all rows with a single range, except one, which will have two ranges, the exluded indices being the one with the distress beacon.

-But I can not loop through 4000000 rows? ...

 Bug in the concatenation recursion, there is a concatenated range array [